Diamond Certification: Best Grading Labs in 2024

 Opting for GIA or AGS certifications is advisable for those without comprehensive knowledge or the time for exhaustive research.

-Prudence is recommended when assessing GSI-graded diamonds, as some grade inconsistency may occur.
-Seeking the expertise of a third-party expert can be beneficial, considering that the reliability of appraisers can vary.
-This may entail trade-offs when acquiring GSI-graded diamonds.
+Weakness: Prudence is recommended when assessing GSI-graded diamonds, as some grade inconsistencies may occur.
+Seeking the expertise of a third-party expert can be beneficial.

 GSI reports can be verified here.